MikeFernandez-Pro/GetNextLine/README.md

 # GetNextLine
-Function that permit to read file line by line in C
+The purpose of this project is to design a function that can read an entire input file, line by line.

+It will return 0 if the entire file has been played and 1 otherwise.